babblingfish/babbling.fish/content/blog/scraping-for-a-job/index.md

 The next step would be to aggregate and normalize the data, analyze it, then create some sort of user interface for accessing it.
 For example you could have a website that displays all the scraped websites sorted and filtered on custom criteria.
 You could use keyword detection to prioritize the listings that offer the opportunities you are most interested in.

 Using scrapy to write a spider will get you past the first step, parsing data from a web page and saving it.
 This is the first component in any data pipeline that relies on data from web crawling.
 Once you have captured the data you can then start extracting value from it for whatever application you wish.

+You can download a python file with [all the code](./indeed.py) from this tutorial.